Shifting the focus, engineering paranoia, manufacturing fake threats

 Engage the Orthodox faith and fire it up – with lies

 After the New Year, pro-Kremlin outlets turned to religion by featuring stories with an apocalyptic tone.
 Russian state TV used dramatic footage to suggest that a Russian Orthodox church in the Volyn region in Ukraine had just been burned down.
-In fact, it was old footage from a December 2021 fire in the Dnipropetrovsk region, months before Russia’s February invasion.
+In fact, it was old footage from a January 2021 fire in the Dnipropetrovsk region, a year before Russia’s February invasion.
 See below.
 Local Volyn authorities could report that no fire has been registered in any church in the area.
 See here or here.

 This fake use of a church fire again illustrates how Russian state media outlets work, recalling the fabricated story from July 2014 of the almost-world-famous crucifixion of a young boy in Donbas by Ukrainian forces.
 It was all lies, performed by a Russian actor and filmed by the Russian Channel One, designed to stir up anger against Kyiv – see our account here.